Large-scale magnetic field in the Monoceros OB-1 East molecular cloud

-{}{We study the large-scale magnetic field structure and its interplay with the gas dynamics in the Monoceros OB1 East molecular cloud.} {We combine observations of dust polarised emission from the {\planck} telescope and CO molecular line emission observations from the Taeduk Radio Astronomy Observatory 14-metre telescope.
+\abstract { The role of large-scale magnetic fields in the evolution of star forming regions remains elusive.
+Its understanding requires observational characterisation of well-constrained molecular clouds.
+The Monoceros OB1 molecular cloud is a large complex containing several structures which were shown to be in an active interaction and to have a rich star formation history.
+However, magnetic fields in this region have only been studied on small scales.} {We study the large-scale magnetic field structure and its interplay with the gas dynamics in the Monoceros OB1 East molecular cloud.} {We combine observations of dust polarised emission from the {\planck} telescope and CO molecular line emission observations from the Taeduk Radio Astronomy Observatory 14-metre telescope.
 We calculate the strength of the plane-of-the-sky magnetic field using a modified Chandrasekhar-Fermi method and estimate mass over flux ratios in different regions of the cloud.
 We use the comparison of the velocity and intensity gradients of the molecular line observations with the polarimetric observations to trace dynamically active regions.} {The molecular complex shows an ordered large-scale plane-of-the-sky magnetic field structure.
 In the Northern part, it is mostly orientated along the filamentary structures while the Southern part shows at least two regions with distinct magnetic field orientations.
-We find that in the Northern filaments the magnetic field is unlikely to provide support against fragmentation at large scales.
-Our analysis reveals a shock region in the Northern part of the complex right in-between two filamentary clouds which were previously suggested to be in collision.
-Moreover, the shock seems to extend farther towards the Western part of the complex.
-In the Southern part, we find that either the magnetic field guides the accretion of interstellar matter towards the cloud or it was dragged by the matter towards the densest regions.
-The large-scale magnetic field in Monoceros OB-1 East molecular clouds is tightly connected to the global structure of the complex and, in the Northern part, it seems to be dominated by gravity and turbulence, while in the Southern part it influences the structuring of matter.} {} \keywords{ISM: general, magnetic fields, clouds}
+Our analysis reveals a shock region in the Northern part right in-between two filamentary clouds which were previously suggested to be in collision.
+The magnetic properties of the North-Main and North-Eastern filaments suggest that these filaments once formed one, and the magnetic field evolved together with the material and did not undergo major changes during the evolution of the cloud.
+In the Southern part, we find that either the magnetic field guides the accretion of interstellar matter towards the cloud or it is dragged by the matter falling towards the main cloud.} {The large-scale magnetic field in Monoceros OB-1 East molecular cloud is tightly connected to the global structure of the complex.
+In the Northern part, it seems to have a dynamically important role by possibly providing support against gravity in the direction perpendicular to the field and to the filament.
+In the Southern part, it is probably the most influencing factor which governs the morphological structure, guiding possible gas inflow.
+A study of the whole Monoceros OB-1 molecular complex at large scales is necessary in order to form a global picture of the formation and evolution of the Monoceros OB1 East cloud and the role of the magnetic field in this process.} \keywords{ISM: general, magnetic fields, clouds}